Matrescence – The transition from woman to mother

 The Journey into Motherhood

-Motherhood is often portrayed as a beautiful, joyous experience filled with love and wonder.
-However, the transition into motherhood, known as matrescence, is a profound and complex process that involves physical, emotional, social, and psychological changes.
+Motherhood is a rollercoaster; one minute it can feel like joyous experience and the next it can leave you feeling like aren't capble, leaving you scared of what is to come.
+It's a deeply personal journey to each and every women based on their own life experience, values, beliefs, partner, support, family of origin and so on.
+The transition into motherhood, known as matrescence, is a profound and complex process that involves physical, emotional, social, and psychological changes.
 Matrescence is a term coined by anthropologist Dana Raphael to describe the process of becoming a mother.

 Resource | I’ve attached a link below where you will find Gemma Mercer talking to Amy Taylor-Kabbaz on her podcast ‘Mama Rising’. discussing how to find your new identity.